-Minority groups often support the alternative to the majority group's favored political party, and so the establishment of majority-minority districts under the Voting Rights Act drives the seats-to-votes relationship toward proportionality.
+Minority groups often support the alternative to the majority group's favored political party, and so if establishment of majority-minority districts under the Voting Rights Act were to approach the limit described in the Gingles criteria, the seats-to-votes relationship would move toward proportionality.
 This concept suggests a natural generalization to other groups such as voters registered to a particular party: if a redistricting plan moves the overall outcome toward proportional representation of political parties, it is desirable, and termed "eu-proportional."
 This is indicated by the yellow zone in the figure.
 Conversely, redistricting plans that move outcomes away from proportional representation are termed "dys-proportional."

-2. DEFINING ZONES OF AMBIGUITY
+2. DEFINING ZONES OF CHANCE

 In addition to defining desirable and undesirable directions, a standard for partisan gerrymandering requires a way to determine whether a change could have arisen as part of normal variation in districting as practiced across the United States.
-We will use the rules of probability to (a) describe that variation, (b) establish what the range of possible outcomes is, and (c) formulate a rule for identifying situations in which a state's new districting scheme has departed sufficiently from normal practice.
+I will use the rules of probability to (a) describe that variation, (b) establish what the range of possible outcomes is, and (c) formulate a rule for identifying situations in which a state's new districting scheme has departed sufficiently from normal practice.